saranaranjo4430/blogVAR/content/posts/Lecture_5.md

 series = []
 +++
 # Summary and key concepts of the lecture

-Summary of Lecture: Design Processes – Prototyping and Evaluation This lecture focuses on the **design process** in Human-Centered Design (HCD), emphasizing the importance of user involvement, prototyping, and evaluation to create systems that are both usable and useful.
+This lecture focuses on the **design process** in Human-Centered Design (HCD), emphasizing the importance of user involvement, prototyping, and evaluation to create systems that are both usable and useful.
 The design process follows a structured, iterative approach, incorporating user feedback and addressing their needs at every stage.

 ## Key Concepts: